Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 - Human SDR: A dedicated sales development rep who manually researches prospects, writes outreach messages, sends connection requests and cold emails, handles replies, and qualifies leads for account executives.

-- AI SDR: Software that automates some or all of those tasks — prospect identification, research, message generation, multi-channel sending, and initial reply handling — using AI models trained on outbound sales data.
+- AI SDR: Software that automates some or all of those tasks, including prospect identification, research, message generation, multi-channel sending, and initial reply handling, using AI models trained on outbound sales data.

 The spectrum between these two extremes matters more than the labels.
 Most teams in 2026 operate somewhere in the middle, using AI to handle research and first-draft messaging while humans review, customize, and manage conversations.

-The cost math: AI SDR vs human SDR
+The real cost gap between an AI SDR and a human SDR

 | Factor | Human SDR | AI SDR tool |